FaisalQ07/amazon_products_streaming/README.md

 - Why did you choose them
 - How did you set them up

-## Connect
+## Client
-Connect functionality includes the .csv files downloaded from the Kaggle and placed in the repository folder */dataset/input*.
+Client functionality includes the .csv files downloaded from the Kaggle and placed in the repository folder */dataset/input*.
 The python script */client/transformer.py* transforms the csv data into JSON format.
 The JSON data is then posted to the API endpoint using the python script */client/api-client.py*

+## Connect
 ## Buffer
 ## Processing
 ## Storage
 ## Visualization